-Nassau County legislators are reviewing a four-year, $1.7 billion infrastructure plan that would allocate millions of dollars to repair roads, upgrade Nassau Community College buildings, and another half a billion for the county’s sewer and stormwater system.
+Nassau County legislators are reviewing a four-year, $1.7 billion infrastructure plan that would allocate millions of dollars to repair roads, upgrade Nassau Community College buildings, and another half a billion for the county’s sewer and stormwater systems.

 Lawmakers are also expected to approve 17 new projects, including a "Wall of Tears" Holocaust memorial and the installation of traffic data collection cameras on county roadways.

-Over the summer, Democrats frustrated by a lack of spending in their districts, vowed to block any requests from Republican County Executive Bruce Blakeman to borrow money for new infrastructure projects — an ultimatum that has since been resolved after securing funding for a water project in Hempstead Village.
+Over the summer, Democrats frustrated by a lack of spending in their districts vowed to block any requests from Republican County Executive Bruce Blakeman to borrow money for new infrastructure projects — an ultimatum that has since been resolved after securing funding for a water project in Hempstead Village.

 Still, Democrats doubled down at a committee hearing last week and abstained from voting on supporting the plan until they review an updated proposal.